Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/conditions.md

     description: "Triggered when an animation loop finishes playing on an object.",
     trigger: "An animation loop completes (e.g., a looping walk cycle ends its set loop count).",
     parameters: [
-      { name: "Object", description: "The placeholder of the object whose animation loop finished" }, { name: "animationIndex", description: "The index of the animation loop that finished" }
+      { name: "objectId", description: "The ID of the object whose animation loop finished" }, { name: "animationIndex", description: "The index of the animation loop that finished" }
     ],
     example: "// On Animation Loop Finished for object \"npc01\" index 0 -> Switch to idle animation"